George W. Davis Motor Car Company

-The George W. Davis Motor Car Company made Davis brand automobiles in Richmond, Indiana from 1908 to 1929.
+The George W. Davis Motor Car Company made Davis brand automobiles in Richmond, Indiana, from 1908 to 1929.

-George W. Davis was born December 17, 1875 as a 15lb 9oz baby in Richmond Indiana and due to complications at birth his right arm had to be amputated, but his disability did not hold him back, and he was known as the go-to person for anything that needed fixing.
+George W. Davis was born in Randolph county, Indiana on October 20, 1867, one of ten children in his family.
+When he was 18 years old, he went to work in a carriage and harness shop in Winchester, Indiana.
+He moved in Richmond, Indiana in 1902 and, in partnership with Walter McConaha and Frank Taylor, established the Davis & Taylor Carriage Company there.

-George W. Davis had previously made wagons when he announced in 1908 that he would build a car, named after himself.
+In 1908, George W. Davis announced that he would build a car, named after himself.
 The earliest cars were motorized buggies.
 By 1911, proper touring cars were made, using 4-cylinder Continental engines, with 6-cylinder Continental units added three years later.
 A 12-cylinder engine was promised, but this never materialized.
 The local Richmond newspaper reported that Davis was unhappy about the weight of the 12-cylinder engine.
-Thus, after the fours were dropped from the lineup in 1916, all Davis cars bore a six cylinder engine.
+Thus, after the fours were dropped from the lineup in 1916, all Davis cars bore a six-cylinder engine.
 It was not until 1927 that an 8-cylinder engine arrived.

 Many Davises were exported, and a Davis placed first in a hill climb in Madrid, Spain in 1917.
 Also in 1917, the growing Davis company expanded by taking over the former Westcott factory in town.
 The Davis was an assembled car, meaning that it used components from various outside manufacturers, with little or none of the components made in-house.
 Davises were well known for their two-tone paint schemes and poetic model names, such as Fleetaway, Man o' War and Mountaineer.